hetalang/heta-specifications/classes.md

 # Heta classes

-Heta classes describes hierarchical types of Heta components.
+Heta classes describes hierarchical types of the Heta components.
+Components are parts of the model which refer to a particular namespace.

 **Class list**